Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 Text Constitution

-• Following: typescript, red, Kallman, Chester
+• Following: Typescript, red, Kallman, Chester

-• Following: typescript, black, Kallman, Chester
+• Following: Typescript, black, Kallman, Chester

 • "Absurd comentaries by … director of Schott’s"added below, handwritten, pencil, Henze, Hans Werner